thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker Containers User Stories.md

 - As an Admin/Developer, I want the code to be secure so that it will not provide any security issues for the system.

-- As an Admin/Developer, I want the code to be encapsulated, so that it is easy to extract and place in another area of the code if need be.